Skip to content

 Varian Begins New Phase of Environmental Cleanup

-In the past two years, environmental investigations and cleanup of the former Varian site have progressed rapidly.
+In the past three years, environmental investigations and cleanup of the former Varian site have progressed rapidly.
 Prior investigations and treatment have been conducted at the site since the 1990s.
 These efforts were renewed and enhanced starting in 2021.
 Since then, the Varian project team has worked with the community and MassDEP to conduct additional investigations of indoor air, surface water and sediment, groundwater, soil, and bedrock.
 An updated risk assessment has been completed based on the additional data.

 The risk assessment concluded that site contaminants pose no “significant risk” for local residents and current workers at the former Varian property, with the existing soil vapor treatment systems operating on the property.